binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 #### Vendor lock-in

-Vendor guarantees: Verify how water tight these are Single points of failure, create reduncancy in services that we simply can not do without
-Multiple availability zones
-Consider vendor agnostic
+You have to weigh up the vendor benefits vs how hard / costly it is to move away from them when you need to.

 #### Possible Single Points of Failure

-The following are some of the countermeasures to the single points of failure in The Cloud:
+The following are some of the countermeasures to the single points of failure in The Cloud.
+The idea is to create redundancy on items that we can not do without:

 * Load balanced instances and/or start up scripts
 * Docker [restart policy](https://docs.docker.com/engine/admin/start-containers-automatically/) and/or orchestration tools